 Use the Cloud to store files, but always have an additional backup that you have independent physical access to.

 Despite all the attention and resources Cloud services and online data storage providers devote to making their systems safe and secure, the Cloud is not a closed domain.
 As long as you have access to your Cloud service (and you need that otherwise the provision would be pointless), there’s a risk of a security breach.
 The vulnerability is not so much in the Cloud service provider, but rather the access you have to their service.
 To counter this vulnerability and with the potential event of a security breech in mind, implement a local backup policy that is in addition to your Cloud backup.

 Cloud backup services vary.
 The more storage, bandwidth and customization you want, the more expensive your monthly subscription will be.
 You may for example want a particular version of a file you backed up a few weeks ago, but you might not have paid for that extra facility.
-By using a backup software program like SyncBackPro, you have the ability to automatically create versions of your files.
+By using a backup software program like SyncBackPro, you can automatically create versions of your files.
 Once again, consider maintaining both online synchronization using your Cloud storage, and an offline backup.

 Backing up and recovering versions of your files on a local drive is faster, more convenient, and “always on”.
 Don’t replace your Cloud backup, but get the best cloud storage you can, then complement it with offline storage that you can physically maintain.

 Data privacy is crucial.
 Organizations like hospitals, corporations and governments recognize data handling as a critical responsibility, but the importance of maintaining the privacy and integrity of personal and work-related data now concerns everyone.
 If you interact online you will relinquish some control over what happens with your data, however by using both Cloud and local data storage facilities, you can implement a backup system that reduces your overall risk of your data being lost, corrupted, or compromised.